 CORD’s vision and mandate became much broader than a regional research centre, and the research group was renamed ICORD–with the “I” representing a new “international” capability.

 At that time, ICORD’s administrative offices and some basic science research laboratories were still located in the Biosciences Building of the main UBC campus.
 Other ICORD researchers were also based at more than twenty different locations in Metro Vancouver and Vancouver Island.
-However, with the opening of the Blusson Spinal Cord Centre in November, 2008, many of ICORD’s multidisciplinary researchers are together under one roof where they can work closely with together, and with people living with spinal cord injuries.
+However, with the opening of the Blusson Spinal Cord Centre in November, 2008, many of ICORD’s multidisciplinary researchers are together under one roof where they can work closely with one another, and with people living with spinal cord injuries.
 This has accelerated the discovery, development, and validation of therapies and practices to promote full functional recovery and improved quality of life.

 The building is named after Dr. Stewart and Mrs. Marilyn Blusson in recognition of their generous donation to the Rick Hansen Foundation in support of this new building, which also houses VCH’s Brenda and David McLean Integrated Spine Clinic, and the Rick Hansen Institute.